Lone Atrial Fibrillation (LAF)

 A. The lone atrial fibrillation Protocol consists of 11 separate strategies forming a “cocktail”.
 Each strategy is equally important.
 It is the slow adaptation and gradual incorporation of these into a lifestyle that provides the maximum benefit.

 To start, pick one strategy (the easiest one for you) and work on it for 3 weeks.
-After you are on track and comfortable at it, pick a 2nd strategy and so on.
+After you are on track and comfortable at it, pick the 2nd strategy and so on.
 The entire protocol of 11 strategies takes 33 weeks to learn, and a lifelong to master.
 Do not try to start all at the same time.
 Some people may need more time with one particular strategy than others.
 Move onto the next strategy when you feel that you are on track with the current one.
 The body will tell you when you are ready as you will feel it.
 Remember that your heart has been damaged through the years.
 The key is to repair it gradually, as you will see the reason.
-Do not be overambitious, as too fast a change can cause more harm than good.
+Do not be over ambitious, as too fast a change can cause more harm than good.

 B. Read the protocol over every day for the first 3 weeks to understand the disease from a holistic perspective.
 Research has shown that it takes 21 days of repetition for us to internalize a new idea or habit.
 The path to wisdom is understanding.
 Once you understand why lone atrial fibrillation occurs from the holistic point of view, you will automatically start doing the right thing to prevent further episodes.
 After 3 weeks, you should have a better appreciation and respect for your body.
 You should be able to realize that taking care of your body involves a lot more than just “following the protocol”.
-It starts with an attitude of respecting your body, and seeing your body as part of the universe instead of a machine independent of your environment.
+It starts with an attitude of respecting your body and seeing your body as part of the universe instead of a machine independent of your environment.
 Having your family members and loved ones read this with you is important so they know what you are going through.

 C. This protocol does not work 100 percent of the time, and none should be expected because about 30 percent of our illnesses are determined by our genes for which no therapy is available.
 The good news is that anti-aging research now shows that approximately 70 percent of bodily dysfunction, from cancer to hypertension, can be influenced and prevented to a great degree by lifestyle changes, leaving room for further control by medicine in advance stages.
 This protocol addresses the 70 percent of the dysfunction in which you can do something about.
 You can follow it in conjunction with a regular drug-based medical program most of the time, as there is little to loose.